 OptimizePress Features

-Now if you’re more of a WordPress user, OptimizePress might catch your eye.
+No, if you’re more of a WordPress user, OptimizePress might catch your eye.
 It’s packed with 3,000+ templates, catering especially to those who want to customize every piece.
-This is where the learning curve pops up though.
+This is where the learning curve pops up, though.

 You get the flexibility of a WordPress plugin, which is huge for SEO.
 It allows you to leverage all the standard WordPress features.
 The page editor may take a little longer to master, but it’s worth it if you want to design the perfect landing page from scratch.